kroman8675/post-install-config/README.md

 <img width="957" alt="Screenshot 2025-05-01 at 7 12 26 PM" src="https://github.com/user-attachments/assets/d55d1c2d-6c81-4c7c-bd26-74b0dfba2e77" />

 Click Add a New SLA Plan.
 For the name I put Minor, set the Grace Period to 8 hours, and the schedule to Monday - Friday 8am - 5pm with U.S. Holidays.
+Click Add Plan.

 <img width="955" alt="Screenshot 2025-05-01 at 7 17 50 PM" src="https://github.com/user-attachments/assets/1cac9158-1749-45eb-8816-46254adadd43" />

-Select Help Topics and click Add a New Help Topic.
-For the topic put Business Outage and the Parent Topic as Report a Problem.
+Now select the Help Topics tab and click Add a New Help Topic.
+For the topic I put Business Outage and the Parent Topic as Report a Problem.
 Click Add Topic.

 <img width="957" alt="Screenshot 2025-05-01 at 7 21 29 PM" src="https://github.com/user-attachments/assets/cec9d869-93e8-482d-83d4-573f1d9875ce" />

-Select Help Topics and click Add a New Help Topic.
+Select the Help Topics tab and click Add a New Help Topic.
 Put PC Issues as the Topic and the Parent Topic as Report a Problem.
 Click Add Topic.

 <img width="956" alt="Screenshot 2025-05-01 at 7 23 18 PM" src="https://github.com/user-attachments/assets/07f8eacd-1e3e-44c7-b4e4-68998c6733c1" />

-Click Help Topics and select Add a New Help Topic.
+Click Help Topics tab and select Add a New Help Topic.
 Put Equipment Request as the Topic and the Parent Topic as General Inquiry.
 Click Add Topic.

 <img width="957" alt="Screenshot 2025-05-01 at 7 25 09 PM" src="https://github.com/user-attachments/assets/afb45ced-334c-4810-9010-ca42639bc6c9" />

-Select Help Topics and click Add a New Help Topic.
+Select Help Topics tab and click Add a New Help Topic.
 Put Password Reset as the Topic and the Parent Topic as Report a Problem / Access Issue.
 Click Add Topic.

 <img width="958" alt="Screenshot 2025-05-01 at 7 36 15 PM" src="https://github.com/user-attachments/assets/4dc0b44c-f07c-4c80-ab72-f35e95c120fe" />

-Click Help Topics and select Add a New Help Topic.
-Put Other as the Topic and the Parent Topic as General Inquiry.
+Click the Help Topics and select Add a New Help Topic.
+This will be out laster topic, put Other as the Topic and the Parent Topic as General Inquiry.
 Click Add Topic.